openstack/mistral/doc/source/user/wf_lang_v2.rst

 -  **input** - List of declared action parameters which should be specified as corresponding task input.
 This attribute is optional and used only for documenting purposes.
 Mistral now does not enforce actual input parameters to exactly correspond to this list.
-Based parameters will be calculated based on provided actual parameters with using expressions so what's used in expressions implicitly define real input parameters.
+Base parameters will be calculated based on provided actual parameters with using expressions so what's used in expressions implicitly define real input parameters.
 Dictionary of actual input parameters (expression context) is referenced as '$.' in YAQL and as